-In the previous section we showed that our model detects fronts in concordance with physical expectations.
-We further showed that our method generally agrees with the theory of TFP methods, showing that our model predicts physically plausible fronts.
-In this chapter we will now further validate our results and at the same time provide an example how our proposed method may be applied in a scientific context outside of front detection for operational weather forecasts.
+In the previous section we showed that our model detects fronts in concordance accordance with physical expectations.
+We further showed that our method generally agrees with the theory of TFP methods, showing further demonstrating that our model predicts physically plausible fronts.
+In this chapter we will now further validate our results and at the same time provide an example of how our proposed method may be applied in a scientific context outside of aside from pure front detection for operational weather forecasts.
 To do this we evaluate how weather fronts as detected by our network are connected to extreme precipitation.
-Catto and Pfahl (2013) previously conducted such a study using a front detection algorithm based on Thermal Front Parameters (TFP) on the ERA-Interim data set.
-Due to a lower resolution of the front detection algorithm they evaluated their results on a $2.5^{\circ}$ spatial resolution and they only use the 6 hourly accumulated precipitation variable of ERA-Interim.
+Catto and Pfahl (2013) previously conducted such a study We present the results (i) for the occurrence of extreme precipitation if there is already a front (Sect.
+3.3.2), and (ii) for the presence of a front if an extreme event occurs at a grind point (3.3.4).